jurtasun/2025_rcds_nexftlow/chapter1/README.md

 You now know how to run a simple command in the terminal that outputs some text, and optionally, how to make it write the output to a file.
 Next, we will discover what that would look like written as a Nextflow workflow.

-## 1. Run Hello world with nextflow script.
+## 1. Run Hello world with nextflow script

 ### 1.1 The code structure